bertlem/variable_stars_classification/README.md

 The first notebook in this project illustrates Lomb-Scargle periodograms obtained for a few selected periodic variable stars observed in the I band by the OGLE team.
 We experiment with two flavours of the Lomb-Scargle periodogram, one provided by astropy and the other provided by scipy.

-For the (randomly selected) examples, we note that both algorithms provide very similar results for two of the selected varable stars.
-For the third star, the scipy algorithm ends up with a wrong relative intensity for the peaks, and in turn with a wrong period as the method implies that the fundamental period of the variable star corresponds to the most prominent peak.
+For the (randomly selected) examples, we note both algorithms provide very similar results.
+We note that the scipy algorithm requires angular frequencies as input.